-An obvious indicator of the programme's success is its listernership, of more than two-thirds of the Kutch population, and the 'scores of postcards' received at the studio as well as phone calls from listeners during the programme (Virmani 2002, 3).
+An obvious indicator of the programme's success is its listernership, of more than two-thirds of the Kutch population, and the scores of postcards received at the studio as well as phone calls from listeners during the programme.
 There are several reasons for the programme's success.
 The programme builds on a strong grassroots network that was in existence for many years before the need for a radio component was felt and expressed by the women.
 Furthermore, the content of the programmes is presented in the language and cultural form that is familiar to the audience and is completely in sync with the socioeconomic background of the listeners and the issues they face in their local communities.
 Aside from the women's involvement in the editorial content, radio reporters also travel to villages and sit in with the community during the broadcast to raise issues for discussion.

-The Deccan Development Society's (DDS) community radio programme was established from women's expectations that their own radio 'would provide more effectively a medium for articulating locally relevant issues, in their own language, and in their own time' (Satheesh n.d).
-These are poor dalit (disadvantaged castes) women from Zaheerabad area of Medak District in the state of Andhra Pradesh, India, who are members of DDS women's groups and are working on issues of food sovereignty, autonomy over natural resources, traditional knowledge and gender justice for several years.
-The radio programmes, managed by a three women team, are narrowcast through the distribution of audio tapes in the seventy five villages where DDS functions, where women's groups listen to the programmes.
-Over three hundred hours of recording have been completed, on issues ranging from a wide array of agricultural topics in tune with the agricultural seasons to other topics such as gender, education and health (Satheesh n.d.).
+The Deccan Development Society's (DDS) community radio programme was established from women's expectations that their own radio "would provide more effectively a medium for articulating locally relevant issues, in their own language, and in their own time."
+These are poor, dalit (disadvantaged castes) women, from Zaheerabad area of Medak District in the state of Andhra Pradesh, who are members of DDS' women's groups and are working on issues of food sovereignty, autonomy over natural resources, traditional knowledge and gender justice for several years.
+The radio programmes, managed by a three women team, is narrowcast through the distribution of audio tapes in the 75 villages where DDS functions, where women's groups listen to the programmes.
+Over 300 hours of recording has been completed on issues ranging from a wide range of agricultural topics (that are in tune with the agricultural seasons) and other topics such as gender, education and health.